sav-che/TL-2/Authors/Alston, Arthur Hugh Garfit {std. Alston} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/item/103858#page/99/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 87](https://www.biodiversitylibrary.org/page/33264814) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Alston, Arthur Hugh Garfit {std.
 Alston}|first entry]] for this author

 ### Author

 \* Alston, Arthur Hugh Garfit (1902-1958), British botanist (pteridologist), traveller and plant collector, educated at Marlborough at Lincoln College, Oxford, graduated 1924, worked at Kew with J. Hutchinson 1924-1925, systematic botanist in the Dept. Agriculture, Ceylon in charge of the herbarium and botanical museum at the Botanic Gardens Peradeniya 1925-1930, assistant keeper herbarium British Museum (Natural History) 1930, from then on specializing in Pteridophyta, collected in Venezuela, Colombia and Panama 1938, in Indonesia 1953, as well as in S.E.
-Europe and N. Europe and N. Africa. (*Alston*).
+Europe and N. Europe and N. Africa.
+**Abbreviated name**: *Alston*

 #### Herbarium and types